xyproto/gendesk/README.md

 * Added category "Game;LogicGame" for keyword "puzzle"
 * Added category "Game;ArcadeGame" for keyword "fighting"
 * Fixed weird formatting in --help output
+* Added \_custom=() for adding custom fields at the end of the .desktop file
+* Glob for existing .svg icons too
+* Shorter lines
+* Moved functions and settings related to terminal output to a separate file

 Changes from 0.2 to 0.3 (released)